 A couple of days ago British Airways revealed their new business class product to much fanfare.
+This will debut on the A350-1000.
 British Airways has had roughly the same business class product for the past 20 years, and at this point it’s quite outdated.

 Many of us were pleasantly surprised to find what a good business class product British Airways is introducing, with their new Club Suite.
 Essentially British Airways is introducing reverse herringbone seats with doors.

 The product looks beautiful, and the feedback has been almost universally positive.

 I don’t necessarily want to play devil’s advocate here, but I do think it’s interesting to stop for a moment and consider the progression of business class seats over the years, and share one concern I have about British Airways’ new business class seat.